gravitational/careers/devops-engineer.md

 ## About you

 You understand how computers work and what role an operating system plays.
 You know why the Linux kernel is written in C and not any other language.
 You have a favorite file system, you know what a syscall is and you are comfortable exploring `/proc` and `/sys`.
-You like using Go, Python, Terraform and Ansible every day, are not afraid of Makefiles and you enjoy when thousands of servers bend to your will.
+You like the idea of using Go, Python, Terraform and Ansible every day, are not afraid of Makefiles and you enjoy setting up secrets management, CI/CD automation, networks and clusters deployment.
 You understand networking very well and know what `ip netns`, `StrongSwarm` and VXLAN mean and are excited to use them daily.

 You should also be comfortable joining an early stage company with a dynamic future.
 We offer a great salary, but expect you to value the equity as well.
 In return we will be very transparent with you about the company finances and outlook.
 You are joining a founding team and we want you to enjoy the ride.